Vyral/base-template/_posts/2020-04-14-the-largest-medical-supplier-in-south-central-pa.md

 {% include youtube.html %}

-Founder Richard Gobin started IMA Medical Supply because he felt very strongly that there was a need for durable medical equipment in the south-central Pennsylvania area.&nbsp;
+<p style="text-align: center;"><em>Founder Richard Gobin started IMA Medical Supply because he felt very strongly that there was a need for durable medical equipment in the south-central Pennsylvania area.</em></p>

 **They service all types of equipment**, whether the equipment was sold by them or purchased elsewhere.
 This isn’t a service that was readily available before, and it’s even conveniently located next to the Regional Hospital for customers.